radix-io/hands-on/README.md

 ### Hands-on exercise: warpdrive

-<span style="background-color: #FFFF00">NOTE: this exercise is best done
-some time after the MPI-IO and/or performance tuning presentations.
-It requires diagnosis of I/O performance problems to complete.</span>
+_NOTE: this exercise is best done some time after the MPI-IO and/or performance tuning presentations.
+It requires diagnosis of I/O performance problems to complete._

 The hands-on material includes an example application called `warpdrive`.
 There are two versions of this application: warpdriveA and warpdriveB.
 Both